dsmays/gps2bc-dronekit/README.md

 ```
 q.put(nmea_class.generateNMEA())			#Generate final NMEA string from nmeaFrame class and pop onto queue
 ```
   7. gps2BC will use whatever GPS data it currently has to send out NMEA strings to the Breadcrumb at a rate of 1Hz.
 That is, your program does not have to update the data for the TCP server at any particular rate for it to continue working.
-However, a minimum update rate of 1Hz is recommended.
+However, an update rate of 1Hz is recommended.